 • Health Education

-Even before the pandemic, Health Centers were providing these services with an increasing reliance on the use of telehealth.³ Now, this rings even more true, with health centers currently delivering an average of 34 percent of visits virtually.²
+Health centers are providing these services with an increasing reliance on the use of telehealth,³ with health centers currently delivering an average of 20 percent of visits virtually.⁷

 Health Center Staff are also incredibly important because they are a huge source of care for Medicaid enrollees.